Close Alert Banner

 What do I need to know about campaigning?

-Can I use the Grey Highlands logo or photos from a Town website or social media site on my campaign materials?
+Can I use the Grey Highlands logo or photos from a Municipal website or social media site on my campaign materials?

 No, candidates may not use the municipal logo or other corporate images on their own websites (including social media), campaign literature, lawn signs, buttons, clothing or other campaign material.